N4OG4/hello/README.md

 # hello
-shit i lost the last readme
+i ve recovered the oblivious what am i saying